Keryx: A Decentralized Protocol for Verifiable AI Inference

 4.3 Hardware Targets

-KeryxHash is designed for NVIDIA and AMD consumer GPUs (RTX 3060 and above, RX 6600 and above).
-The 64×64 matrix lives in L2 cache on modern GPUs; the ARX mixing step is register-resident.
+PoW mining — KeryxHash requires an NVIDIA GPU (SM 7.5+, GTX 1660 and above).
+The 64×64 matrix lives in L2 cache; the ARX mixing step is register-resident.
 CPU mining is supported for testing purposes but not economically competitive.

 5. OPoI: Optimistic Proof of Inference